-The Dyson V11 has virtually no recurring costs, which is excellent.
+The Dyson V11 Animal has virtually no recurring costs, which is excellent.
 Just like the Dyson Cinetic Big Ball Animal Canister and Dyson Cyclone V10 Absolute, there are no bags to replace.
 The filter also is expected to last the lifetime of your product as long as it's well-maintained.
 If any parts do break or need replacement, you can purchase them directly on Dyson's website.

 The Dyson V11 is impressively easy to store.
 Its tall and narrow design helps it fit in tight spaces like a small broom closet.
 Unlike the Dyson V8 Animal, this vacuum can store up to two brushes or tools on the vacuum directly without changing its footprint very much.
 It also comes with a docking station that has a couple of extra spots to store more tools, which is convenient.

-The Dyson V11 has a decent dirt compartment.
+The Dyson V11 has an adequate dirt compartment.
 It's a bit small, so it tends to need emptying fairly frequently, but there's an indicator to let you know when it's full.
 If you want another vacuum with a bigger dirt compartment, check out the Dyson Ball Animal 2.

 The Dyson V11 Animal is quite portable.
 While the vacuum itself doesn't weigh too much, the actual weight you feel in your hand when vacuuming can start to feel a bit heavy after a while.
 On the upside, it has a carrying handle for more comfortable use in handheld mode.

 The Dyson V11 has a few features to make your life easier, like automatically adjusting its power level based on its required performance.
 You can also adjust the main vacuum head's suction to accommodate for different surface types, but you have to do it manually via a small slider on the head.